-2. The Model to be Implemented
+2. The Model to be implemented

-2.1.
-The integration model set out in section 1(4)(a) of the Act will apply in relation to the Midlothian area.
-This is the IJB model, namely the delegation of functions by each of the Parties to a body corporate that is to be established by order under section 9 of the Act.
-This Scheme comes into effect on the date on which the IJB is established by order under section 9 of the Act.
+- 2.1 The integration model set out in section 1(4)(a) of the Act will apply in relation to the Midlothian Area.
+This is the IJB model, namely the delegation of functions by each of the Parties to a body corporate that is to be established by order under section 9 of the Act. - 2.2 The original Scheme came into effect on the date on which the IJB is established by order under section 9 of the Act. - 2.3 This Revised Scheme comes into effect on the date on which it is approved by the Scottish Ministers (approved 15/05/2023).